Do I Need An Attorney?

 Because such firms get paid on contingency (only if you win), they spend a lot of time and resources to ensure that a client's case will have the best chance of succeeding.
 This includes tracking down important medical records and test results, obtaining detailed statements from a claimant's treating physicians, applying a thorough understanding of SSA rules and regulations as well as considering priorcases which may apply to the client's matter.

 So, can a claimant who is not represented still win his or her claim?
 Yes, and, in fact, this does occasionally happen.
-However, the odds of winning a disability claim are markedly decreased when a claimant does not hire an experienced Social Security Disability attorney / advocate.
+However, the odds of winning a disability claim are markedly decreased when a claimant does not hire an experienced Social Security Disability attorney / Attorney.

 Choosing the Right Firm: